skaluzka/makbet/README.rst

 - based on **GNU Make** tool and its features,
 - easy extensible,
 - built-in support for parallelism,
-- can be easily added/embedded into existing projects as 3rd party SW,
+- can be easily added/embedded into existing projects as a 3rd party SW,
+- no ``root/admin`` privileges required,
-- pure console tool - no GUI required,
+- pure console tool - no GUI required for usage,
-- good and fast integration with other console programs,
+- good and fast integration with other console tools,
+- fast and easy installation process,
 - unified naming scheme of all environment variables (every **makbet's** environment variable has ``MAKBET_`` prefix),
 - unified syntax of all CLI options (every **makbet's** CLI option has